slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Get more time: Spend time on the right things.

 when a task will take you less than two minutes, just do it—don’t add it to your to-do list or capture it for later.

-Work no more than 35 hours a week.

 Pomodoro time